clusterio/clusterio/docs/writing-plugins.md

     },

 This specifies an event that can be sent from the master to a slave, and from a slave to an instance.
-And that the event must contain the property `frobnication_type` with a string value in the data payload.
+It also specifies that the event must contain the property `frobnication_type`, with a string value in the data payload.
 It will also be forwarded by slaves to a specific instance.

 The following properties are recognized by the Event constructor:

 **type**:
     The message type sent over the wire.
-This can be any string but it must be unique across all plugins and it's recommended that it is of format `plugin_name:message_name`.
-The suffix `_event` will be appened to the type.
+This can be any string, but it must be unique across all plugins, and it's recommended that it is of format `plugin_name:message_name`.
+The suffix `_event` will be appended to the type.

 **links**:
     An array of strings describing which links this event can be sent over.
-Direction matters, `'master-slave'` means the event can be sent from the master to slave, but can't be sent back the other way unless `'slave-master'` is also present in the links array.
+Direction matters, `'master-slave'` means the event can be sent from the master to the slave, but can't be sent back the other way, unless `'slave-master'` is also present in the links array.

 **forwardTo**:
-    Target to forward event to.
-Can be either `'master'` to indicate a slave should forward it to the master server or `'instance'` to indicate it should be forwarded to the instances specified by the `instance_id` event property.
+    Target to forward an event to.
+Can either be `'master'`, to indicate a slave should forward it to the master server, or `'instance'`, to indicate it should be forwarded to the instances specified by the `instance_id` event property.
 This works by using a default handler for the event at the links that forward it.

 **broadcastTo**:
     Target to broadcast this message towards.
-Currently only `'instance'` is supported and means the event will be broadcast to all instances downstream of the target it's sent to, but not back from where it came from.
-This means that sending an event to a slave from an instance will cause it to be broadcast to all instances of that slave except for the instance it came from.
+A value of "instance" means the event will be broadcast to all instances downstream of the target it's sent to, but not back from where it came from.
+Currently, only "instance" is supported.
+This means that sending an event to a slave that slave except for the instance it came from. from an instance will cause it to be broadcast to all instances of

 **eventProperties**:
     Object with properties mapping to a JSON schema of that property that specifies what's valid to send in the event.
-This is equivalent to using the `properties` keyword in JSON schema except that the properties specified are implicitly required and additional properties are not allowed.
-See [this guide][guide] for an introduction to writing JSON schemas
+This is equivalent to using the `properties` keyword in JSON schema, except that the properties specified are implicitly required and additional properties are not allowed.
+See [this guide][guide] for an introduction to writing JSON schemas.

 The forwardTo and broadcastTo can be combined such that specifying `'master'` as the forwardTo value and `'instance'` as the broadcastTo value will cause the event to be broadcast to all instances in the cluster.
-For this to work you will need to specify instance-slave, slave-master and master-slave, slave-instance as the links.
+For this to work, you will need to specify `instance-slave`, `slave-master`, `master-slave`, and `slave-instance` as the links.

-Keep in mind when forwarding events that if the target an event is being forwarded to is not online the event will be dropped.
-If you need a confirmation that the message was received use a request.
+Keep in mind when forwarding events that if the target an event is being forwarded to is not online, the event will be dropped.
+Use a request if you need a confirmation that the message was received.

 ### Definining Requests

 Requests are defined as properties of the messages object exported by `info.js` that map to instances of the `Request` class from `lib/link`.
-The name of the property correspond to the handler invoked on the plugin class.
-The Request constructor takes an object of properties that define the event, for example the following could be defined in `info.js`:
+The name of the property corresponds to the handler invoked on the plugin class.
+The Request constructor takes an object of properties that define the event.
+For example, the following could be defined in `info.js`:

     messages: {
         reportFrobnication: new link.Request({